millsapr/467-TeamJAR_LSTM-RV/README.md

 # 467-TeamJAR_LSTM-RV
-Code for running the LSTM-RV Google Colab notebook locally
+Code for running the LSTM-RV Google Colab notebook